List of Teen Titans (TV series) characters: Cinderblock

-Debuting in the series premiere episode "Divide and Conquer", Cinderblock is a living monolithic stone idol with limited intelligence, but near-unstoppable strength.
+Debuting in the series premiere episode "Divide and Conquer", Cinderblock (voiced by Dee Bradley Baker) is a living monolithic stone idol with limited intelligence, but near-unstoppable strength.
 He is named as such due to the several panels on his body which bear a likeness to his namesake.
 Cinderblock is featured multiple times in the series as a secondary villain.